-- A one-day experience for students hosted by an alumnus at their workplace during WCU’s winter break.
+- A one-day experience for students hosted by an alumnus at their workplace during WCU’s winter or spring break.

 - An opportunity for a second-year student to be immersed in the host’s daily activities in order to gain a greater understanding of a career field they are interested in pursuing.

 - A non-paid learning experience for which students provide their own transportation and housing.